Flat Fee Landlord

 Leave your name and number.
 We’ll call you back with a free rental analysis for your specific property.

 A vacant Fairfax County property in winter is a liability waiting to happen.
 Without a tenant to report problems or keep heat running, frozen pipes, HVAC failures, and roof damage can cause thousands of dollars in damage before anyone notices.
-Here's the checklist for every winter vacancy.
+Here is a comprehensive checklist for every winter vacancy, along with the cost data that shows why winterization is one of the highest-return investments a landlord can make.

 Plumbing and Water Systems

-• Set the thermostat at minimum 55°F — maintain heat even during vacancy
+• Set the thermostat at minimum 55 degrees Fahrenheit and maintain heat even during vacancy

-• Disconnect and drain exterior hose bibs — leave the shut-off valves closed and slightly open to drain
+• Disconnect and drain exterior hose bibs and leave the interior shut-off valves closed with a slight opening to drain

-• For extended vacancy (2+ weeks): consider draining supply lines and adding antifreeze to traps
+• For extended vacancy (2+ weeks): consider draining supply lines and adding non-toxic antifreeze to all traps (sinks, toilets, tubs)

 • Leave cabinet doors under sinks open during deep-freeze weather to allow heat to reach pipes in exterior walls